 You can sell Select Sector SPDRs short on a down-tick.
 This flexibility allows you to hedge long-term positions in a specific sector even in a falling market.
 The relatively low outlay of cash required to purchase ETFs in comparison with other derivative instruments also makes them a prudent hedging vehicle for smaller portfolios.

-Options are available on all ten Select Sector SPDRs and are traded on NYSE Arca and Chicago Board Options Exchange.
+Options are available on Select Sector SPDRs and are traded on NYSE Arca and Chicago Board Options Exchange.
 Please see more about using Select Sector SPDRs as a hedging vehicle in our Hedging Strategies section.

 Select Sector SPDRs can be bought on margin, generally subject to the same terms that apply to common stocks.

-Select Sector SPDRs offer you the convenience of investing in portfolios of stocks included in any of the ten Select Sector Indexes with just one transaction.
+Select Sector SPDRs offer you the convenience of investing in portfolios of stocks included in any of the eleven Select Sector Indexes with just one transaction.
 The composition of the Select Sector Indexes is available in the Index Components section — so you’ll know how your money is invested.

 With Select Sector SPDRs, you know exactly the companies in which you are investing.
 The Holdings of Each Select Sector SPDR Index are available on a daily basis.
 Meanwhile, active mutual funds generally reveal their entire holdings quarterly, which can leave you guessing about how closely the fund manager is sticking to the objectives and style of the fund.